Service + Area

 - Tri-Peak keeps Goodman work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Goodman, MO planning for structural steel red iron is coordinated against McDonald County routing, nearby coverage in Neosho, Anderson, Pineville, and Noel, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+- Goodman, MO structural steel & red iron planning accounts for McDonald County access, nearby work in Neosho, Anderson, Pineville, and Noel, and the site readiness details that control the next handoff.

 Goodman Market Planning Notes

-- Goodman is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.
+- Goodman is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.

 - Local routing for Structural Steel & Red Iron in Goodman commonly overlaps Neosho, Anderson, Pineville, and Noel, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.